Copyright, Clearances And Concert Recordings: ABKCO Music, Inc. v. Sagan - Copyright - United States

 "We therefore remand to the district court for further fact finding on [the timeliness] issue.
 In so doing, we acknowledge that the factual dispute may be affected by a threshold legal question that arises from Section 115's command that 'failure to serve or file the notice of intention ... forecloses the possibility of a compulsory license.'
 17 U.S.C. § 115(b)(2).
 Specifically, the question is whether one is permanently barred from obtaining a valid compulsory license for a musical work that one had exploited before sending notice and in the absence of a negotiated license.
 Section 115(b)(4)(A) might alternatively be read to prevent only retroactive issuance of a compulsory license that would otherwise absolve the licensee from suffering the consequence of infringement; in that case, a prospective license could still be acquired, so long as the compulsory licensing requirements are fulfilled.
 But this issue has not been briefed, so we merely raise it for further consideration in the district court."

-It will be interesting to see how the district court sorts all this out (assuming the case doesn't settle).
+It will be interesting to see how the district court sorts all this out on remand (assuming the case doesn't settle).

 Implied Licenses for the Audiovisual Works?